w3hc/gov-docs/index.md

 - Check the three boxes then click `Get Started`
 - Paste your Gov contract address
 - You should be good to go!

+And don't forget to **delegate to yourself** before you submit a proposal, otherwise you won't be able to vote.

 ## Features